fasttime/JScrewIt/api-doc/interfaces/featureall.md

 • **SHORT\_LOCALES**: [*ElementaryFeature*](elementaryfeature.md)

-Support for the two-letter locale name "ar".
+Support for the two-letter locale name "ar" to format decimal numbers as Arabic numerals.

 **`remarks`**